• Skip to secondary menu

 How to Paint Kitchen Cabinets

 Hey there!
 So I thought I had published all my kitchen renovation posts…and then I saw this little draft sitting all alone, ready to be published but not!
 Lol!
 Here it is, all about how to paint kitchen cabinets!
+This is one of my favorite posts ever because of how great painting the kitchen cabinets turned out but yet it was inexpensive and so easy to do!

 How to Paint Kitchen Cabinets

 I am telling you, I was beyond skeptical about painting my kitchen cabinets…but ordering a whole new kitchen this large of cabinets was out of the question for my budget!
+Knowing that prep work is the key, I knew if I could just be patient and take each step one at a time, I could paint my cabinets and LOVE them!

 How to paint cabinets

-I never liked the idea of painted cabinets simply because I felt like they always LOOKED painted, but after painting my desk cabinets a few weeks before with a paint sprayer, I was sold that I could do my kitchen cabinets as well and even make them look GOOD!
+I never liked the idea of painted cabinets simply because I felt like they always LOOKED painted, but after painting my desk cabinets a few weeks before with a paint sprayer, I was sold that I could do my kitchen cabinets as well, and even make them look GOOD!
 Eeek!
 I even made a video for you guys, even though somehow I managed to not record…or perhaps delete🤔 some important parts!😅 Go ahead and grab a cup of coffee, and I’ll show you how to paint kitchen cabinets!

 Painting Kitchen Cabinets